 - If I bring my own clients, will my percentage be higher?

 - How many trainers do you have working for you currently?

 - How many trainers are receiving new clients?

 - How many new members do you get per month?

-Weigh all these aspects.
+Weigh all these answers.
 You need to know all of these things so you can determine the pathway to take to enter the personal training business.

-And remember, the club is benefiting from you.
-You are making the club the money.
-You need take ownership of your career.
+Take ownership of your career.
 Interview the health club owner and manager as much as they interview you.
-Quality clubs will respect you and give you the opportunity to advance.
+Quality clubs will respect you and allow you to advance.
 If you act subservient, you won’t get anywhere.
 Be respectful, but be direct.
 Ask for advice.